Surge Logo

 Surge LogoSurge Logo PNG

 The Surge logo is explosive, vibrant, noticeable, and easy to remember.
-Its design uses a wow effect, conveyed through its color scheme, bright details, and decorative elements.
+Its design creates a wow effect through its color scheme, bright details, and decorative elements.
 The logo embodies maximalism, extravagance, and boldness, attracting fans of unconventional products.

 The creation of this drink went through several stages.
-Initially, the drink existed in Norway, but then a similar new product appeared from the competing company PepsiCo.
+Initially, the drink existed in Norway, but a similar product from the competing company, PepsiCo, later appeared.
 After much deliberation, Coca-Cola decided to release its grand green drink.

 Surge: Brand overview

-The Coca-Cola Company chose to develop a new energy drink in 1996 to rival PepsiCo’s well-known Mountain Dew, which marked the beginning of Surge’s existence.
-The drink was developed under the code name “MDK,” or “Mountain Dew Killer,” which reflected the high standards of the business.
+The Coca-Cola Company launched a new energy drink, Surge, in 1996 to rival PepsiCo’s well-known Mountain Dew.
+The drink was developed under the code name “MDK,” or “Mountain Dew Killer,” reflecting the business’s high standards.

 The official launch of Surge occurred in 1997.
 The beverage had a vivid green hue, a zesty flavor, and a high caffeine and carbohydrate content.
 The drink was supposed to deliver an energy boost, so the term “Surge” was chosen.

 A significant advertising campaign targeting younger consumers supported the product’s release.
 The drink’s commercials were boisterous and violent, frequently showcasing extreme activities and adventures.
-“Feed the Rush” emerged as a crucial brand persona component.
+“Feed the Rush” emerged as a crucial component of the brand persona.

 The beverage became well-known quickly after its release, particularly among young adults and teenagers.
-It was marketed as a healthier substitute for regular sodas, providing a stronger taste and a surge of energy.
+It was marketed as a healthier alternative to regular sodas, offering a stronger taste and a surge of energy.

 The product’s fame reached its height between 1998 and 1999.
 The beverage was extensively advertised on television, radio, and print media and sold in all 50 states.
-Coca-Cola also experimented with various cans and huge bottles as packaging.
+Coca-Cola also experimented with various can and bottle sizes as packaging.

 However, sales started to drop in the early 2000s.
-This was caused by several things, such as shifting customer preferences and escalating rivalry in the energy drink sector.
+This was caused by several factors, including shifting customer preferences and escalating rivalry in the energy drink sector.
 Concerns were also raised regarding the beverage’s high caffeine and sugar content.

 Coca-Cola decided to stop selling the product in the US in 2003.
 Many devoted fans were disappointed by this move and started campaigns to have the drink back.